 The Fields in Barbara Gowdy's Falling Angels.
 Not played for laughs, though.

-George R. R. Martin's A Song of Ice and Fire is replete with screwed-up aristocratic families, but the multi-generational mess that is House Lannister is straight out of Greek tragedy.
+George R. R. Martin's A Song of Ice and Fire is replete with screwed-up aristocratic families, but the multi-generational mess that is House Lannister is straight out of Greek tragedy, complete with incest and Patricide.

 The central branch of the Achike family from Purple Hibiscus.
 Father is a religious maniac, Mother is regularly beaten but too frightened of him to say anything but still considers herself lucky to be his wife, daughter is almost mute from terror and only the eldest son recognizes that something is really very wrong.
 Or so it is at the beginning of the novel, anyway.